canonical/netbox/docs/integrations/rest-api.md

 Additionally, a token can be set to expire at a specific time.
 This can be useful if an external client needs to be granted temporary access to NetBox.

+!!! warning "Restricting Token Retrieval"
+    The ability to retrieve the key value of a previously-created API token can be restricted by disabling the [`ALLOW_TOKEN_RETRIEVAL`](../configuration/security.md#allow_token_retrieval) configuration parameter.

 #### Client IP Restriction

 !!! note